APHRC LogoMental Health Data Prize Africa

 • Healing Through Connection in Hoima

 By Barbara Kemigisha & Etheldreda Nakimli Mpungu In Hoima, Barbara, one of our team members, noticed something that did not sit right with her.
 Health centers were organizing support groups for people living with Human immunodeficiency virus (HIV).
 They offered transport allowances and refreshments, yet the rooms stayed half-empty.
 Almost no one came or spoke.
 The sessions felt forced, like ticking a box rather than touching lives.
-Barbara, who herself lives with HIV, deci..
+Barbara, who herself lives with HIV, decided to try something different.
+Through her foundation, she invited all young people, not just those living with HIV,..